JonathanSchaber/shared_task/README.md

   - bigram based
     - "multi"-hot-encoding for bigrams
-    - problems: sparsity, high dimenionality
+    - problems: sparsity, high dimensionality
     - for classification on top: svm, mlp, CNNs (hierarchical)
   - character embedding based
     - compute character embeddings using char-lang-model or cbow/skip-gram for on char-level?
-    - for classification on top: CNN (hierarchical, mutiple channels, dilation etc)
+    - for classification on top: CNN (hierarchical, multiple channels, dilation etc)

 ## Questions